The Favorite Songs of Many Famous Folks « American Songwriter

-Marilyn Monroe, Johnny Carson, Gene Wilder, Michael Jackson, Al Capone, Paul McCartney, Stephen Hawkings & others on their most favorite song
+JFK, Marilyn Monroe, FDR, Barack Obama, Mark Ronson, Roger Ebert, Al Capone, Andy Warhol, Bill Gates, Stephen Hawkings & others on their favorite song

-Among the great aspects of being a songwriter is that the song is something almost everyone likes.
-It’s not something songwriters do just for other songwriters.
-Of all the arts, it’s one of the most popular and pervasive.
-Songs become intimately personal to us, as certain ones are prominent in the soundtracks of our lives, forever evoking that moment in time with surprising power.

 Almost everyone has a favorite song.
 Often they’re songs that give them strength and hope and help them endure hard times.
+Sometimes they’re ones attached to the most momentous chapters of their lives, joyful or tragic.
 People define themselves by favorite songs.
-So we thought it would be interesting to look into the favorite songs by luminaries across the decades.
+It shows us how much power songs have in everyone’s lives.
+So we delved into the various sources that exists to discover the favorite songs by luminaries across the decades.
 What follows is an aggregate of these which we’ve discovered in the last month.

 Most of these are easily verifiable, but there are a few of the older ones which have only one source, and might be faulty.
 If so, apologies.
 Feel free to inform us of any erronenousness.